Split Conformal Prediction and Non-Exchangeable Data: Theoretical Results

+This subsection details how marginal and empirical guarantees (\ref{eq:marginaliid}) and (\ref{eq:empiricaliid}) can be extended when the data is not exchangeable.
+Some basic assumptions are needed, though they are satisfied by large classes of processes.
+Section \ref{sec:stationary_beta_mixing_data} shows that is the case for stationary $\beta$-mixing data, but the general framework developed here generalizes to other processes.

+First, it is necessary to have some form of concentration over the calibration data, as well as a degree of decoupling over the test data.
+We assume there exist $\varepsilon_{\cal}\in (0,1)$ and $\delta_{\cal}\in (0,1)$ such that

-The first assumption needed below is about the calibration data.
-Intuitively, it requires that the empirical and population cumulative distribution functions of $\widehat{s}_{\train}(X,Y)$ are close over calibration data.
-A key point here, however, is that this closeness should hold even when the c.d.f.\ is computed over a point depending on test data.
+where $P_{q,\train}$ is defined as in (\ref{eq:p_q_train}).
+Intuitively, this condition requires that the empirical and population cumulative distribution functions of $\widehat{s}_{\train}(X,Y)$ are close over calibration data.
+A key point here, however, is that this closeness should hold even when the cdf is computed over a point depending on training data.